Mastering Forgiveness: The Art of Letting Go

 Step Two: Identify the Problem

 Step two sounds easy enough, but we sometimes have a hard time objectively identifying why we are even mad in the first place.
+With that in mind, I have composed a list of questions to help identify the problem.

 Some questions to consider: